Infanticide: Modern times

 Infanticide has become less common in the Western world.
 The frequency has been estimated to be 1 in approximately 3000 to 5000 children of all ages and 2.1 per 100,000 newborns per year.
 It is thought that infanticide today continues at a much higher rate in areas of extremely high poverty and overpopulation, such as parts of India.
 Female infants, then and even now, are particularly vulnerable, a factor in sex-selective infanticide.
 Recent estimates suggest that over 100 million girls and women are 'missing' in Asia.

 Benin

 In spite of the fact that it is illegal, in Benin, West Africa, parents secretly continue with infanticidal customs.

 Mainland China

-There have been some accusations that infanticide occurs in Mainland China due to the one-child policy.
+There have been some accusations that infanticide occurs in mainland China due to the one-child policy.
 In the 1990s, a certain stretch of the Yangtze River was known to be a common site of infanticide by drowning, until government projects made access to it more difficult.
-A study from 2012 suggests that over 40 million girls and women are missing in Mainland China (Klasen and Wink 2002).
+A study from 2012 suggests that over 40 million girls and women are missing in mainland China.

 India

 The practice has continued in some rural areas of India.
-Infanticide is illegal in India but still has the highest infanticide rate in the world.
+India has the highest infanticide rate in the world, despite infanticide being illegal.

 According to a 2005 report by the United Nations Children's Fund (UNICEF) up to 50 million girls and women are missing in India's population as a result of systematic sex discrimination and sex selective abortions.